Home New South Wales Sydney 48 hours in Sydney: What to do?

 The Rocks

-Every Saturday and Sunday (10am to 5pm), the Rocks Market (at the end of George Street) is also a must do.
+Every Saturday and Sunday (10am to 5pm), the Rocks Market (end of George Street) is also a must do.
 With more than 200 stands, you will find independently designed products, jewellery, accessories, food – and a very nice atmosphere to start your weekend.
-You can also visit the Museum of Contemporary Art (140 George Street – Free – 9am to 5pm).

 Watsons Bay

 Accessible by ferry from Circular Quay (around 40min), Watsons Bay is a very nice area much beloved by locals.
-Situated East of Sydney, you will arrive by ferry in a small bay with a famous fish and chips restaurant.
+Located East of Sydney, you will arrive by ferry in a small bay with a famous fish and chips restaurant, perfect for lunch.
 You can then cross the main street and go to lookout to enjoy views on the ocean and beautiful cliffs.
 There is also a short but nice coastal walk to do if you fancy stretching your legs.

 Sydney Opera House